preland/xmr-republic-docs/docs/republic.md

 mined by Qubic.
 A sensible consensus model needs to proactively remove all potential areas for centralization.

-The node malincentives derived from Nakamura consensus run deeper than mere miner inconvenience and centralization risks.
+The node malincentives derived from Nakamoto consensus run deeper than mere miner inconvenience and centralization risks.
 Running a node yields no rewards from emissions nor transaction fees, despite nodes being a required part of the Monero network.
 The blatant discrepancy between the